4 Functional Considerations to Select the Best Stair Lift

 Know options other than stair lifts

-Knowing the alternatives to stair lifts will be helpful for you as well.
-Stair lifts are typically very reliable and a good option, however if you have unique needs and cannot manage a transfer independently, there are other lift options that may work better in certain situations.
+Knowing the alternatives to lifts will be helpful for you as well.
+Lifts installed on stairs are typically very reliable and a good option, however if you have unique needs and cannot manage a transfer independently, there are other lift options that may work better in certain situations.
 Visit our stair management options page to learn more about other solutions for safe stair management both inside and outside of the home.
-Other solutions may provide different advantages or disadvantages versus a traditional stair lift, but are worth exploring before you make your decision.
+Other solutions may provide different advantages or disadvantages versus a traditional lift, but are worth exploring before you make your decision.
 Purchasing a wheelchair lift solution such as a vertical platform lift, inclined platform lift or elevator can require added space and cost, but eliminate the need for performing transfers to and from the lift.

 What type of control works best for Milwaukee homeowners

 Limited hand and arm strength can be limiting for many individuals with disabilities.
 Stairlift manufacturers offer different styles of controls and joysticks that may work better or worse depending on the abilities of the person being transferred.
 Stair lift systems also have remote controls as well, and we have modified remote controls in ways that have made it easier for individuals to control their stair lifts even while they’re seated in the chair.
 It’s important to know the options and limitations of your stair lift before you make a purchase.

 A folding rail will keeps the pathway open for our Wisconsin and Illinois clients